indre-idenfy/Documentation/pages/WebUiCustomization.md

 You can change the color of the background to better suite you overall theme.

 NOTE!
-Provided color must be in hex format e.g. #4286f4 NOTE!
+Provided color must be in hex format e.g. #4286f4
+<br>NOTE!
 We recomend you not to change background color or at least use very bright colors as there are still some design flaws regarding other components backgrounds.

 <kbd><img src="https://github.com/idenfy/Documentation/blob/master/resources/BACKGROUND.jpg" alt="Header example." width="700"></kbd>